bharath12b5/mvn-linux/Building-Apache-Cassandra-3.7.md

 ### Building Apache Cassandra

 Apache Cassandra is a scalable and fault-tolerant distributed NoSQL database with support for column indexes and denormalized collections.
-The stable release of Cassandra 3.0 has been built and tested on Linux on z Systems.
+The stable release of Cassandra 3.7 has been built and tested on Linux on z Systems.

 _**General Notes:**_
 i) _When following the steps below please use a standard permission user unless otherwise specified._

 ii) _A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it._

-### Building Apache Cassandra 3.0 with OpenJDK
+### Building Apache Cassandra 3.7 with OpenJDK

-The following build instructions have been tested with Apache Cassandra 3.0 on Linux on z Systems with OpenJDK 1.8.
+The following build instructions have been tested with Apache Cassandra 3.7 on Linux on z Systems with OpenJDK 1.8.

 ### Step 1: Install the dependencies

 * RHEL 7.2:
 ```
-sudo yum install -y git which java-1.8.0-openjdk-devel.s390x gcc-c++ make automake autoconf libtool libstdc++-static tar wget patch words libXt-devel libX11-devel
+sudo yum install -y git which java-1.8.0-openjdk-devel.s390x gcc-c++ make automake autoconf libtool libstdc++-static tar wget patch words libXt-devel libX11-devel texinfo

 ```
 * SLES12 (SP1):
 ```
-sudo zypper in -y git which make wget tar zip unzip words gcc-c++ patch libtool automake autoconf ccache java-1_8_0-openjdk-devel xorg-x11-proto-devel xorg-x11-devel alsa-devel cups-devel libffi48-devel libstdc++6-locale glibc-locale libstdc++-devel libXt-devel libX11-devel
+sudo zypper in -y git which make wget tar zip unzip words gcc-c++ patch libtool automake autoconf ccache java-1_8_0-openjdk-devel xorg-x11-proto-devel xorg-x11-devel alsa-devel cups-devel libffi48-devel libstdc++6-locale glibc-locale libstdc++-devel libXt-devel libX11-devel texinfo

 ```